-The counseling process begins by scheduling an appointment.
-To do this, you can either:
+The counseling process begins by scheduling an initial consultation appointment.
+To do this, you will need to call the office at 610-683-4072.

 All information and data of Counseling & Psychological Services is confidential and will not be disclosed to any other person or agency without the student's consent, except as required by law and professional ethics.
 Please request a copy of the CPS Informed Consent Form or ask to speak with a counselor for more information regarding exceptions to confidentiality.